CQX96/CQX96-Linux/Documentation/process/handling-regressions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Evaluate how big the risk of regressions is, for example by performing a code
-search in Linux distributions and Git forges.
+search in CQX96 distributions and Git forges.
 Also consider asking other
 developers or projects likely to be affected to evaluate or even test the
 proposed change; if problems surface, maybe some solution acceptable for all
 can be found.